stuf/masayards-calmm/README.md

 # Masayards (Calmm)

-Attempt at creating a sane(r) Kancolle viewer client by using [Calmm](https://github.com/calmm-js/documentation).
+Attempt at creating a sane(r) Kancolle viewer client by using [Calmm](https://github.com/calmm-js/documentation) as inspiration, and using a minimal React stack to avoid a huge mess of boilerplate code.

+## To-do

+ * Enable VS Code debugger integration with main and renderer process
+ * Improve handling of data to conform to the initial state spec
+   * `L.define` and `L.required` to the rescure, FYI
+ * Clean up network event handling code
+ * Improve type definition docs

 ## Known issues